A SOLDIERS STORY

 In my prime I was going to be destroyed.
 I vomited and up came the emotions of all the horrendous things that I had done.
 After this my strength failed and so did my men.
 We still walked but we had already died.
 Soon, I lay dying on my bed.
 I realized that I had been born into a royal Greek family that needed me to be a soldier.
 What a loss all the wars had created.
 I was born just to learn this lesson.
 I learned it.
 I would never again live the life of a professional warrior.
 My destiny fulfilled I was dead in another 12 hours.
 At the age of 33 Alexander the Great died of heartbreak.

 The main reason for Alexander to step upon the worlds scene in the first place was because about every 100 years the Arab world would crush into the west and set it back about 80 years.
 The Israelies kept getting crushed worse than everybody else combined.
-Nobody had beat them.
+Nobody had beat the Arabs.
 Nobody could stop them.
 Alexander put a stop to it.
 There was a great need at the time for one of God's helpers to do this and my soul was the most competent one that God had at that time for that sort of thing.
 That is why I ended up doing it.
-We were 40,000 and later 30,000 but 3 times we defeated armies that were ten our size.
-Armies that had not been defeated in war for the thousand years that their countries had existed.
+We were 40,000 and later 30,000 but 3 times we defeated armies that were ten times our size.
+They were armies that had not been defeated in war for the thousand years that their countries had existed.
 It still upsets me to think of the way it glorified war though.

 It's strange that nobody has asked me how it was done.
 Alexander could face armies of hundreds of thousands and soundly defeat each one with an army of only 40,000.
 How it all began.